Basic Information

 -

 Gene targeting strategy for B-hCD37 MC38 cells.
-The CDS of human CD37 was inserted to replace part of murine exon 3 and exons 4-7.
+The exogenous promoter and the CDS of human CD37 was inserted to replace part of murine exon 3 and exons 4-7.
 The insertion disrupts the endogenous murine CD37 gene, resulting in a non-functional transcript.

 -